Hiiirad/personal-notes/Tech Guide/Docker/README.md

 ## Part 16 (Terminology)

-- **Images**: The file system and configuration of our application which are used to create containers.
+- **Images**: The file system and configuration of our application which used to create containers.
 - **Containers**: Running instances of Docker images.
-- **Registry**: A server side application that stores and lets you download Docker images.
+- **Registry**: A server-side application that stores and lets you download Docker images.
 - **Docker Hub**: A registry of Docker images.
-- **Layers**: A Docker image is built up from a series of layers.
+- **Layers**: A Docker image built up from a series of layers.
 Each layer represents an instruction in the image’s Dockerfile.
 Each layer except the last one is read-only.
 - **Dockerfile**:  A text file that contains all the commands, in order, needed to build a given image.

 ## Part 17 (References)